-Improvement Plan
+9.6 Improvement Plan

-This Activity Management Plan document was subject to a peer review in its Draft format by Waugh Infrastructure Management Ltd in February 2015.
+This Activity Management Plan document was subject to a peer review in its draft format by Waugh Infrastructure Management Ltd in late February 2015.
 The document was reviewed for compliance with the requirements of the LGA 2002.
-The findings and suggestions were assessed and prioritised by the asset management team and either implemented for the final version of the document or added to the Improvement Plan.
+The findings and suggestions have been assessed and prioritised by the asset management team and have either been added to the improvement plan or incorporated into the final version of this AMP document.